Flashky/xio91-v0-questions/README.md

 Service uses OAuth 2.0 authentication for consuming POST, PATCH and PUT endpoints.

-Check the Authorization Server provider documentation to know how to authenticate on it.
+Check the Authorization Server provider documentation to know how to set it up up and how to authenticate on it.

 ### Scopes